orangeduck/Cello-Website/pages/reference_reference.md

 ---------
 __Basic Reference Type__

 Reference is a basic type providing a level of indirection to an object.
-It can be used like a pointer to store only references in contains such as Array or Table.
+It can be used like a pointer to store only references in containers such as `Array` or `Table`.

 It can also be used in conjunction with `With` to declare object lifetimes.
 Or a number of other tricks.
 A reference is _dereferenced_ using `at(r, 0)` and assigned using `set(r, 0, x)`.